The Bezold Effect — Transcript

 Frequently Asked Questions

-The Bezold effect is an optical illusion where a colored pattern overlaid on a colored background causes our brains or eyes to assimilate the colors into their additive mixture.
-The transcript notes that the exact mechanism of how it works is unknown.
+The Bezold effect is an optical illusion where a colored pattern overlaid on a colored background causes the colors to blend in our perception, making them appear different even though they are the same.

-How is the Bezold effect utilized in the produce industry?
+How is the Bezold effect used in the produce industry?

-The produce industry exploits the Bezold effect by specifically formulating the netting that fruit is packaged in.
-This is done to make the fruit appear more appealing and look better to consumers.
+The produce industry uses specially formulated netting for fruit packaging that exploits the Bezold effect to make the fruit look more visually appealing to consumers.

 Get More with the Söz AI App